iotaledger/hornet/docker-example/README.md

 - Access your node endpoints, for example:
     - `/api/core/v2/info` to get information about your node.
     - `/dashboard` to view your dashboard.
-    - `/grafana` to view your Grafana dashboard, a poweruser alternative to the regular dashboard.
+    - `/grafana` to view your Grafana dashboard, a powerful dashboard to display metrics about HORNET and your system.
 - Run `docker compose run hornet tools` to find out about other available tools and run them with `docker compose run hornet tool [TOOL]`.